 The Subway Zion Trail Features

 The Subway is unique, like an underground tunnel rock formation.
-The trek offers spectacular views of Canyon through the river; it’s breathtaking wilderness, one of the best in Zion National Park.
+The trek offers spectacular views of the Canyon through the river; it’s breathtaking wilderness, one of the best in Zion National Park.
 Most of all, the hike provides plenty of opportunities for photography.

 |Zion: The Complete Guide||Day Hikes of Zion Map-Guide||Zion Trails Illustrated Map||Hiking Zion and Bryce Canyon|